tonethar/IGME-330-Master/notes/HW-canvas-life.md

 <hr>

 4) Test the code, and check the console.
 You should see the 2D array we are using has been created and populated with random 0's and 1's.
+Note that `console.table()` draws that cool table.

 ![screenshot](_images/HW-canvas-life-2.jpg)